shotaseanyasuda/Build-a-Personality-System/README.md

 Build own personality system like MBTI using simple machine learning.

 Takes first 38,000 responses from a dataset of 1,000,000 responses to a 50 question questionaire based on the Big Five personality test.
 I chose 38,000 because of GitHub's size limit for uploading files.
-All I did was import pandas library and do df.head(38000).to_csv('data-final-modified.csv' Index=False)
+All I did was import pandas library and do: df.head(38000).to_csv('data-final-modified.csv' Index=False)

 Results of text are displayed on graphs.
 These graphs will be displayed on a webserver.

+## If running on Visual Studio Code
+You must change environment to 'base':conda.
+I used Python3.8.5 64-bit ('base':conda)
+You must also install pandas,numpy, and sklearn.

 ## The original data file with 1,000,000 responses
 If you want to download the original data file and run the program using 1,000,000 responses.